scriptnull/docsv2/sources/integrations/notifications/hipchat.md

 - `type` is `hipchat`.
 - `recipients` specifies the rooms and/or users you want to send the notification to.
 Please note this is a required field for HipChat notifications to work.
      - Even if there is a single recipient, use the format `recipients: "#roomOne"` for rooms and `@userOne` for users.
 - [optional] `branches` allows you to choose the branches you want to send notifications for.
 By default, notifications are sent for all branches.
 The `only` tag should be used when you want to send notifications to specific branches.
 You can also use the `except` tag to exclude specific branches.
+[Wildcards](../../ci/advancedOptions/branches/) are also supported.
 - [optional] You can set the following options for the `on_success`, `on_failure` tags:
      - The value `change` for `on_success` or `on_failure` fields means you will receive notifications only when the build status changes to success or failure respectively.
      - `always` means that you will always receive a notification for that build status.